bijaymunda181/Docker-/Docker-Notes.md

 ## ✅ **KUBERNETES BASICS**
 ## 6. What is Kubernetes?
-Kubernetes (K8s) is an orchestration tool used to manage containers at scale (deploy, manage, scale, update).
+Kubernetes (K8s) is an open-source platform used to manage containers (like Docker) at scale.

+➡️ It automatically handles deployment, scaling, load balancing, and management of containerized applications.

 ## 7. What is Docker and Kubernetes - EKS?